-Financial Aid Warning and Probation
+Financial Aid Probation and Suspension

-Students who fail to achieve the required minimum standards of academic progress will be issued a Financial Aid Warning for one semester.
-If, during that semester, students meet the required minimum standards of academic progress and meet with the Director of Financial Aid, the Warning will be removed they will be eligible for U.S. Federal Aid.
+Students who fail to achieve the required minimum standards of academic progress will be placed on Financial Aid Probation for one semester.
+If, during that semester, students meet the required minimum standards of academic progress and meet with the Director of Financial Aid, they will be moved from Probation and be eligible for U.S. Federal Aid.

-Students on with a Financial Aid warning who do not meet the required minimum standards during that semester will be placed on Financial Aid Probation.
+Students on Probation who do not meet the required minimum standards during that semester will be placed on Financial Aid Suspension.
 They will be ineligible for any further U.S. Federal Aid until such time as they achieve the required minimum standards of academic progress.
-When suspended students achieve the required minimum standards they must notify the Financial Aid Director and they will be eligible again for U.S. Federal Aid
+When suspended students achieve the required minimum standards they must notify the Financial Aid Director and they will be eligible again for U.S. Federal Aid.

-Students who have exceeded their time frame eligibility will be ineligible for any further U.S. Federal Aid.
-Students who repeat a course more than two times will be ineligible to receive any further US Federal Aid for that course.
+Students who have exceeded their Timeframe Eligibility will be ineligible for any further U.S. Federal Aid.
+Students who repeat a course more than two times will be ineligible to receive any further U.S. Federal Aid for that course.